krovs/oscp-writeups/docs/PWK Challenges/poseidon.md

 ![](assets/Pasted%20image%2020250227000305.png)

-Frist thing we notice are jackie's permissions and group, sebackupprivilege and backup operators.
-So we can use shadowcopy to get ndist.nit.
+The first thing we notice is Jackie's permissions and group membership, including `SeBackupPrivilege` and `Backup Operators`.
+We can use ShadowCopy to retrieve `ntds.dit`.

-Create and transfer a diskshadow script like:
+Create and transfer a DiskShadow script like this:

 ![](assets/Pasted%20image%2020250227001040.png)

 ![](assets/Pasted%20image%2020250227001102.png)

-Now get ntds.dit with robocopy and the system.
+Now retrieve `ntds.dit` using Robocopy along with the SYSTEM hive.

 ![](assets/Pasted%20image%2020250227001138.png)

 ![](assets/Pasted%20image%2020250227001206.png)

-And using secrets-dump:
+Using `secrets-dump`:

 ![](assets/Pasted%20image%2020250227212940.png)

-We can reenter with administrator hash using evil-winrm.
+We can re-enter the machine with the administrator hash using Evil-WinRM.

 ![](assets/Pasted%20image%2020250227001622.png)

 ### Post Exploitation

-We get the flag
+Get the flag

 ![](assets/Pasted%20image%2020250227001649.png)